Amac-18/Midnight_Cache_Database/README.md

 ## Overview
 Designed and implemented a 12-table relational SQL database to support the backend structure of my e-commerce business.
 The system models customers, orders, products, suppliers, platforms, and addresses while enforcing relational integrity using primary keys, foreign keys, composite keys, and bridge tables for many-to-many relationships.

-Notes: This is a beginner-level database design project to practice entity-relationship modeling, bridge tables, and subtypes.
-It was created as part of learning SQL, database normalization, and schema design.
+Notes: This is a beginner-level database design project that is continuously being refined and expanded to further develop skills in entity-relationship modeling, bridge tables, and subtype structures.
+It was created as part of learning SQL, database normalization, and relational schema design.

 ## Database Design